freeCodeCamp/freeCodeCamp/guide/english/css/css3-backgrounds/index.md

 ### Shorthand property

-You can pass all the properties in one super-property `background` :
+You can pass all the properties into the super-property `background` :

 ```css
    background: #F00 url("GitHub-Mark.png") no-repeat fixed left bottom;
 ```

-When you use the shorthand property, you have to respect this order:
+When you use this shorthand property, it must be in this order:

 1. Background color
 2. Background image